webpack/webpack-cli/OPTIONS.md

   --module-generator-asset-data-url-encoding <value>                                 Asset encoding (defaults to base64).
   --no-module-generator-asset-data-url-encoding                                      Negative 'module-generator-asset-data-url-encoding' option.
   --module-generator-asset-data-url-mimetype <value>                                 Asset mimetype (getting from file extension by default).
+  --module-generator-asset-emit                                                      Emit an output asset from this asset module.
+This can be set to 'false' to omit emitting e. g. for SSR.
+  --no-module-generator-asset-emit                                                   Negative 'module-generator-asset-emit' option.
   --module-generator-asset-filename <value>                                          Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --module-generator-asset-inline-data-url-encoding <value>                          Asset encoding (defaults to base64).
   --no-module-generator-asset-inline-data-url-encoding                               Negative 'module-generator-asset-inline-data-url-encoding' option.
   --module-generator-asset-inline-data-url-mimetype <value>                          Asset mimetype (getting from file extension by default).
+  --module-generator-asset-resource-emit                                             Emit an output asset from this asset module.
+This can be set to 'false' to omit emitting e. g. for SSR.
+  --no-module-generator-asset-resource-emit                                          Negative 'module-generator-asset-resource-emit' option.
   --module-generator-asset-resource-filename <value>                                 Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --module-no-parse <value...>                                                       A regular expression, when matched the module is not parsed.
 An absolute path, when the module starts with this path it is not parsed.
   --module-no-parse-reset                                                            Clear all items provided in configuration.
 Don't parse files matching.
 It's matched against the full resolved request.